elijahcastillo/Spellchecker/README.md

 3. **Add the Executable to Your PATH**

    To use SpellChecker CLI from any directory, add the path to the executable to your system's PATH environment variable.
-This step varies by operating system, so consult your OS documentation for instructions.
+This step varies by operating system, so consult your OS documentation for instructions

 ## Usage